Skip to content

 SourceFetchFailed Warning Get Dynamic client Get on the source returned an error.

-SourceResolutionFailed Warning Resolve RESTMapper couldn't resolve apiVersion/kind.
+SourceResolutionFailed Warning Resolve RESTMapper couldn't resolve the source {group, version, kind} triple.

 SourceOptedOut / SourceNotProjectable Warning Validate Source is missing the projection.sh/projectable=true annotation (allowlist mode) or explicitly sets it to false.